TritonDataCenter/rfd/rfd/0103/README.md

         sync     b69b60ac ok   async 1/6C9F47C0    1/6C9F47C0    1/6C9F47C0    1279m02s
         async    d2a9cfcf ok   -     -             -             -             1279m02s

-You should also check that the vnode you took note of in step 2, when you created a canary file, is now in the new postgres shard.
-You can do that using this query:
+You should also check that the vnode you took note of in step 2, when we created a canary directory, is in the new postgres shard.
+You can do that using this
+query:

         $ psql moray -c 'select name from manta where _vnode=<vnode_number>;'

 The uuid returned from the query should match the one you originally generated and named the file you mput to manta.

-Finally, we'll deploy a new moray for the new shard.
+Finally, we'll deploy new morays for the new cluster.
 Generate your manta config via `manta-adm show -sj` on the headnode, copy-paste that into a new file, then add an entry below your final moray with an identical, incremented value.
 It should be very clear what needs to happen, given the structure of